Seppli11/ZHAW-Summary/summaries/23FS/CT2/Hardware.md

 The following diagram shows an example read and write operation.

+Note: The signals, like `NE`, or `NOE`, fall on the falling edge of the clock and rise on the rising edge of the clock.

 ![image-20230222111543185](res/Hardware/image-20230222111543185.png)

 *(This <img src="res/Hardware/image-20230222112033421.png" alt="image-20230222112033421" style="zoom:50%;" /> symbol stands for all the data lines)*